Bucky Covington (album)

-Bucky Covington is the self-titled debut studio album by American country music artist Bucky Covington.
-It was released by Lyric Street Records, the country division of Hollywood Records, on April 17, 2007.
+Bucky Covington is the debut studio album by American country music artist of the same name.
+It was released on April 17, 2007 by Lyric Street Records.
 It produced three singles — "A Different World", "It's Good to Be Us", and "I'll Walk" — all of which were top 20 hits on the Billboard Hot Country Songs chart.
 The song "Empty Handed" was also featured in the video game NASCAR 08.
 Reviews for the record were positive to mixed, with critics divided over the production, lyrical content and Covington's performance.
 To promote the album, Covington co-headlined with Jason Michael Carroll on a tour across the United States.

 Album background

 The album was produced by Mark Miller, lead singer of the country music band Sawyer Brown, and recorded in Nashville, Tennessee.
 Two other members of Sawyer Brown — Gregg "Hobie" Hubbard and Jim Scholten — also contribute on background vocals and bass guitar, respectively.